pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## Antifragile romantic relationships

+Now imagine the level of communication it takes with multiple romantic partners.
+Can it be done?
+Yes.
+People have done it for years. (cite More Than Two)
 What is polyamory & ENM and why?

 Ethical non-monogamy (ENM), which encompasses open relationships and polyamory, is a relationship structure where partners agree to have romantic or intimate relationships with people outside of the primary couple.
 However, unlike cheating, ENM is based on  **open communication, consent, and clear boundaries**.